mdavids/rfc/content/draft-davids-forsalereg.md

 ## RRset limitations

 This specification does not define any restrictions to the number of TXT records in the RRset, although it is recommended to limit it to one.
-When the RRset contains multiple records, it is at the discretion of the processor to make a selection.
+It is also recommended that the length of the data does not exceed 255 bytes.
+When the RRset contains multiple records, or exceeds 255 bytes, it is at the discretion of the processor to make a selection.
 For example, a registry might pick a mandatory URI from the RRset, to display on a website as part of their service, whilst and indivual might just pick a possibly present phone number and dial it to get in touch.

 ## RRtype limitation